Writing A Suspense Thriller

-Josh smiled back as he head with lightning speed into the distance.
+Peter smiled back as he headed with lightning speed into the distance.

 Now I will be able to either build on what the characters will do next regarding their plans against the evil culprits at the Christmas Cottage or I can emphasize the strange bumps and sounds that will be prevalent throughout the series.
 I will no doubt do both.